LaurenS419/LaurenS419.github.io/README.txt

-# laurens419.github.io
+# Mind Over Matter

-Mind over matter, an app that aids people experiencing anxiety or nervousness by providing simple, stress-free games that allow them to take their mind off of whatever is worrying them and focus on the game.
+# Mind over matter, an app that aids people experiencing anxiety or
+# nervousness by providing simple, stress-free games that allow them to
+# take their mind off of whatever is worrying them and focus on the game.

-Requires thonny with the plugin pygame to run
+# Requires thonny with the plugin pygame to run